joakim000/SV21POTR/Course_A_questions.md

 3. Name and briefly explain the roles in a Scrum team.
 (G)

-- Product owner: Manages backlog, accept/reject work by Dev team.
+- Product owner: Manages backlog, accepts or rejects work done by Dev team.
 - Development team: Organizes their own work.
-- Scrum master: Supports the work model.
+- Scrum master: Supports the Scrum work model.

 [1]